105-1 WJZM The Music You Know. The Station You Love

 Welcome to the online home of 105-1 WJZM

-105-1 WJZM is playing Clarksville's Best Mix of the 80's, 90's, 2K & Today and is Clarksville's listen at work station.
+105-1 WJZM is playing Waverly's Classic Hits and is your official listen at work station.
 We play songs that lift you up and make you feel great!

-We are Clarksville's Only locally owned and operated radio station and proud to serve our Community!
+We are you Only locally owned and operated radio station and proud to serve our Community!

 Welcome to the Music You Know.
 The Station You Love.